 I continued past them, on to what I guess you could consider a small butte, which is the Bartizan.
 From that side, I saw some hard rock protruding, and eroded areas with no vegetation that I figured I could walk without significantly speeding erosion or trampling potential vegetation.
 That got me a clearer view of the double arch at the end (the first picture in this post).

-Walked a bit on the top, just to see if there was another view of the arch achievable from the other side (there was not).
-Then returned the way I came.
+Walked a bit on the top, just to see if there was another view of the arch achievable from the west (there was not), then returned the way I came.

 I passed a lot more people on the way back than I had on the way in.
 That included the young hollering runners.
 I think everyone along the 2.75 mile trail heard them.

 This last picture was taken the night before, after the public observing session at Northview Point.
 I probably just included it to illustrate what I did the day before.
 It's a cell phone shot, in "pro" mode, 30 second exposure, iso 1600, Samsung S21.
 Looks like my phone moved a bit during the exposure.
-Still, not bad for a cell phone.
+Still, not a bad Milky Way shot for a cell phone.

 No comments: